-too zonal and reaches the northeastern North Atlantic, part of the flow has to downwell here, which we suspect could explain part of this deficiency by entraining waters and deepening the mixed layer.
+mixed layer.
 Other factors influencing the mixed layer depth could be biased buoyancy fluxes or the restratification process via eddy activity.
-By comparing the years 21-30 to the years 91-100 of LR (second row in Fig. 8and animation S3),) the advective nature of the bias signal propagation from the surface

-5 in high latitudes to the deep ocean at lower latitudes is evident, which coincides with the mean currents of the subtropical gyre that go into the same direction.
+By comparing the years 21-30 to the years 91-100 of LR (second row in Fig. 8) the advective nature of the bias signal propagation from the surface in high latitudes to the deep ocean at lower latitudes is evident, which coincides with the mean currents of the subtropical gyre that go into the same direction.

-The mixed layer (green line and shading in Fig. 8and in video supplement S3) is deep enough so that surface biases can reach the 31.8 and neighboring isopycnals, from where the signal is further advected towards the south.
-The animation (video supplement S1) further shows how Eventually the signal is eventually advected towards the equator, from where it propagates to the Eventual to the south of the sou

-10 to the East as a Kelvin wave (video supplement S1).
+5 The mixed layer (green line and shading in Fig. 8) is deep enough so that surface biases can reach the 31.8 and neighboring isopycnals, from where the signal is further advected towards the south.
+Eventually the signal is advected towards the equator, from where it propagates to the East as a Kelvin wave (video supplement S1).

-In contrast, all above mentioned issues are almost absent in the HR configuration (see last row in Fig. 8 and the animations or the animation S2and S4), which is a major improvement compared to the previous AWI-CM-LR configuration.
-This strongly suggests that also in the CMIP5 models it is the lack of spatial resolution that is causing is favouring biases in the deep ocean: higher.
-Higher spatial resolution is needed to properly resolve the very narrow geometry of the Strait of Gibraltar and
+In contrast, all above mentioned issues are almost absent in the HR configuration (see last row in Fig. 8 or the animation S2), which is a major improvement compared to the previous AWI-CM-LR configuration.
+This strongly suggests that also in

-15 it is one way to better simulate the position of the Gulf Stream, although other factors also play an important role.
+- 10 the CMIP5 models the lack of spatial resolution is favouring biases in the deep ocean.
+Higher spatial resolution is needed to properly resolve the very narrow geometry of the Strait of Gibraltar and it is one way to better simulate the position of the Gulf Stream, although other factors also play an important role.
 The latter improvement reduces warm SST biases over North Atlantic areas that are in contact with the deeper ocean (Fig. 7b-d), which in turn reduces the warming in the deep ocean.
-While a strong resolution-dependence was also shown by Marzocchi et al. (2015), there are additional ways for getting a more realistic Gulf Stream separation.
+While a strong resolution-dependence was also shown by Marzocchi et al. (2015), there are additional ways for getting a more - 15 realistic Gulf Stream separation.
 These include details of the numerical scheme that can affect current-topography interactions (Penduff et al., 2007) or the representation of non-local dynamics that impact the formation of a northern recirculation gyre along the North American coast, such as the Deep Western Boundary Current downstream of Cape Hatteras (Zhang and Vallis, 2007) and the cold Labrador Current northward of the Gulf Stream front (Sein et al., 2017).